rainazab/CH12.0/api-atlas/README.md

 ## 🎯 Demo Script

 **Opening (30 sec):**
 "Developers waste hours comparing APIs.
 Should I use SendGrid or Resend?
 Is OpenAI faster than Anthropic today?
-API Atlas solves this."
+Rho solves this."

 **Demo (2 min):**
 1. Type: "I need to generate images from text"